jsgithub1/nodetest2/README.md

 `$ docker-compose up --build`

 This will start 3 containers.
-One running mongodb v3.3, one running the ndoetest API app, and one running the nodetest Web app.
+One running mongodb v3.3, one running the nodetest API app, and one running the nodetest Web app.
 The web app is available at http://localhost:3000

 `$ docker-compose -f docker-compose.load.yml up --build`